 Very important is the ritual quality of the technique.
 Each negative is made in a darkroom tent that resembles the space inside a classic Japanese tea hut.
 Each negative requires the care and concentration of a tea master when making a bowl of tea.

 In my landscape work I use local water drawn from the earth in the making and developing of my glass negatives.
 I may add a little dirt or sand to the negative to texture each image.
 Such techniques are borrowed from Japanese potters and painters to create a more resonant sense of place in which the images are produced.

-The use of the hands is also vital in attaining an intuitive feel for place.
-Our hands are our antennas; they connect us with the air and spirit of place.
-With our hands, eyes and heart moving together in a focused harmony, a deep subconscious connection occurs with nature.
-I write this from experience.
+The use of my hands is also vital in attaining an intuitive feel for place.
+My hands are my antennas; they connect me with the air and spirit of place.
+With my hands, eyes and heart moving together in a focused harmony, a deep subconscious connection occurs with nature.
 Sparks of serendipity occur.
 Nothing is artificial or contrived.
-Marvels of natural beauty often emerge with an uncanny suddenness that speaks to the intuitive realms of the heart.
-These are my small attempts to explore the dimensions of psychological dreamtime.
+Marvels of natural beauty can emerge with a suddenness that speaks to the intuitive realms of the heart.
+My images are small attempts to explore the dimensions of psychological dreamtime.
 I have come to see this realm is our universal heritage.
-I offer my images as a way to illuminate and protect the wonder of our world.
+I seek to illuminate and protect the wonder of our world.

 An early encounter with light

 A near death experience at the age of three awakened me to the awareness of light.
 I was with my father in a canoe on a remote lake in the mountains of North Carolina.
 The canoe capsized and suddenly I was sinking down into the cold darkness.
 Looking up I could the rays of sunlight glittering in the murky green water above me.
 I became enraptured byan indelible ecstasy looking at that light.
 As well, for the first time in my life I became aware of the infinite dimensions of space and time.
 It was an experience that lasted for only a few brief moments before my father’s hand reached down and pulled me up to the surface.